-It is important to understand difference between directive and regulation.
+It is important to understand the difference between directive and regulation.

-- Directive is a legal act of the European Union, which requires member states to achieve a particular result without dictating the means of achieving that result.
+- A directive is a legal act of the European Union, which requires member states to achieve a particular result without dictating the means of achieving that result.

 - Regulations have binding legal force throughout every Member State and enter into force on a set date in all the Member States.

 Regulation is the same for all member states, while with e-Privacy Directive was created as a set of rules for every Members State to create its own laws.
 Previously we had Directives, now we are starting to follow Regulations.

 It's not about cookies!